ZeroX-DG/blog/source/_posts/Australia-travel-log-Sydney.md

 "But you know, even if Josh actually hates you, I still like talking to you."
 "Yeah?" she said, looking in his eyes as if none of those things mattered.
 "I like talking to you, too."

 Through the reflection of the train window, I watched as she put her legs on his thigh and they smiled at each other.
-An air of intimacy filled the train, and I was pulled back to reality again.
-Better left these people alone, I thought.
-I put on Night Train by The Oscar Peterson Trio and distract myself from the couple by trying to follow the piano melody of C-jam Blues.
+An air of intimacy filled the train, and I was pulled back to reality again. *Better leave these people alone*, I thought.
+I put on Night Train by The Oscar Peterson Trio and distracted myself from the couple by trying to follow the piano melody of C-jam Blues.

+***

 About half an hour later, I arrived at my hotel, checked in, left my bags, and began walking in the general direction of the central station.
 Getting on an early flight had filled my stomach with a violent hunger for real food.
 My only goal at the time was to find a lunch spot, and I heard there are plenty of good restaurants near the central station.